 Despite cardiac arresting on several occasions, and with the skill of surgeon Mr Munch, heart care team headed by Dr Cowan (LGI) and his GP Dr Carter, Laurie made a long but reasonable recovery.
 His health would never be A1 again, but it was sufficient to allow a good quality of life to continue and he built up his strength over the next 12 months.

-Positives did surprisingly result from Laurie's heart problems, not least the restart of Time to eat at one of many family holidays, again in the sunny state family holidays (this time to villas) with Norma and Laurie's son, daughter and respective partners having an annual vacation together each year.
+Positives did surprisingly result from Laurie's heart problems, not least the restart of family holidays (this time to villas) with Norma and Laurie's son, daughter and respective partners having an annual vacation together each year.
 Laurie also got to see both his children married and gain three grandchildren after his illness.
 The family holidays now extended to three generations.

 Now fully retired and without a company car, Laurie also bought the first of what would be two BMW cars, something he had always wanted.
 He also added a cryptically personalised number plate.